elunna/nerfhack-changelog/README.md

 Gnomish boots, helms, and suits were imported to help augment gnomes toughness.

+## New races
+### Vampires
+This combines the features of many variant vampires into one cohesive vampiric race.

+* The core vampire race is originally from SLASH'EM.
+* Vampires feed automatically by the act of attacking and biting their victims (SpliceHack).
+* Even though all vampires have drain level resistance, they are susceptable to the drain life bite attacks from other vampires.
+* Vampires feed at a much higher rate when their victims are impaired by confusion, incapacitated, or trapped (Hack'EM).

+* Some vampires get an opera cloak (much rarer than SLASH'EM).
+* Vampires get a charisma bonus for wearing opera cloaks (UnNetHack).
+* Potions of blood and vampire blood (SLASH'EM).
+* Vampires can no longer shapeshift via #monster.

+Vampires get these resistances and abilities:
+    - Level 1:     Regeneration
+    - Level 1:     Breathless
+    - Level 1:     Flying
+    - Level 1:     Poison resistance
+    - Level 1:     Drain resistance
+    - Level 1:     Immune to death magic
+    - Level 5:     Hunger
+    - Level 9:     Sleep resistance

+* Ported the Inherently Evil mechanic from EvilHack.
+* Vampires get infravision.
+* Vampires don't get sleep resistance.
+* Silver weapons generate more often when playing as a vampire.
+* Vampires cannot handle silver items or weapons.
+They also cannot wear silver rings or zap silver wands.
+When the player is ready to perform the invocation, they may apply the silver bell on the invocation square, but otherwise silver items are unusable for vampires.
+* Set vampire's minimum attribute values to 3 like all other races (from UnNetHack)
+* From Un: Prevent vampires from biting dangerous monsters.

 ## ITEM CHANGES

 * Reduced weight of land mines to 40 aum (xnh)